drakealexander/pyfun/nyan/README.md

 # [⏪ Nyan, Nyan, STOP!](/README.md)

-In this lesson you learn to repeat things over and over again with *loops*, why you would want to, and how to stop them gracefully.
+In this lesson you learn to repeat things over and over again with infinite *loops*.
+You also learn why you would want to and—most importantly—how to stop them gracefully.

 ## Table of Contents